jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 /usr/bin/python unless you have a different version you wish to use.
 5. Now the environment is setup we can compile TensorFlow.
 Ensure you are in correct directory: ```cd ~/tensorflow/tensorflow``` and then run: ```bazel build -c opt //tensorflow/tools/pip_package:build_pip_package```.
 This will take some time to compile.
 Grab a coffee.
 No really, we are looking at about 35 minutes here...
 6. TensorFlow is now ready to be used!
 Woohoo!
 Run the included example to test: ```bazel run tensorflow/models/image/imagenet:classify_image``` (this will also take time if it is the first time you have run it).
 At the end of execution you should see the highest probablity is a "Panda" which is the example image we are testing when running this.
-7. Optional: You may also want to compile the examples for image classification and labelling if you plan to use those: ```bazel build -c opt --copt=-mavx tensorflow/examples/image_retraining:retrain```  and ```bazel build -c opt --copt=-mavx tensorflow/examples/label_image```
+7. Optional: You may also want to compile the examples for image classification and labelling if you plan to use those: ```bazel build -c opt --copt=-mavx tensorflow/examples/image_retraining:retrain```  and ```bazel build -c opt --copt=-mavx tensorflow/examples/label_image``` These commands compile with AVX support to get the speed improvements described below.
+Please ensure your CPU supports AVX if you run these.
+Currently GCE VCPUs do at time of writing.

 ## Notes